villaluzr20/MobileComputing24/README.md

   - A structured database stores user data, such as workout dates and daily calorie consumption.
   - Enables the generation of weekly reports based on user activity and caloric intake.

-- **Cloud Services**:
-  - **Google Cloud Services** or an equivalent platform will be used for app deployment.
-  - Cloud services allow secure data storage and make the app accessible on mobile devices, providing users with flexibility to use the app on-the-go.

 ## 3) Team Members

 Our group consists of the following members (maximum of 4 members allowed in the group):